Wealthsimple review – Is it the best choice for investors in the UK?

 Conclusion - Who should consider Wealthsimple?

 Wealthsimple is an interesting addition to the world of robo-advisers and its simple low cost fee strategy definitely makes it worth consideration.
 If you are looking for a service to manage your money and make strategic investment decisions (rather than just giving you a fixed asset allocation forever) then Wealthsimple is one of if not the cheapest services out there.
-Its portfolio and investment methodology are on a par with its peers.
-I particularly like its Junior ISA product which give access to low cost investing.
+Its portfolio and investment methodology are on a par with its peers and it has outperformed its peers over the last year.
+I particularly like its Junior ISA product which gives access to low cost investing.
 In addition the fact it manages £10,000 of your investment free for a year, if you register via this offer page, and its lack of minimum investment amount makes it particularly attractive to investors looking to invest smaller amounts.
 However, it remains keenly priced even if your portfolio is worth up to £100,000.

 All accounts can be seen at once via its app, so if you have a Stocks and Shares ISA and a Junior ISA you can view them at the same time.
-Wealthsimple's service is based upon sound ethic principles which has proved hugely successful in the US and will almost inevitably do so in the UK given its financial backing.
-The lack of past performance history may deter some but as my analysis shows there's nothing to set alarm bells ringing.
+Wealthsimple's service is based upon sound ethic principles which have proved hugely successful in the US and will almost inevitably do so in the UK given its financial backing.
 Wealthsimple is very cost effective and offers the ability to speak to an investment adviser if you wish too.
-Wealthsimple's proposition is ideally placed to attract millennial and older seasoned investors alike who want someone to mange their money for them.
+Wealthsimple's proposition is ideally placed to attract millennial and older seasoned investors alike who want someone to manage their money for them.
 The fact that there is no investment minimum and it offers a junior ISA and a pension product makes it a good solution for those wanting to dip their toe into the online investment (robo-advice) world before committing larger sums.

 Looking for a financial adviser near you?